Therapy & Support Groups

 Teen and Young Adult Oncology Program We provide teen and young adult (ages 15 to 29) patients and their families with support and community during a diagnosis, treatment and survivorship.
 The program offers specialized medical care, counseling support, peer connection and activity-based groups.
 To learn more, call 919.684.4497.

 Pets at Duke Pets at Duke, a service made possible through the Duke Cancer Patient Support Program, offers many benefits.
 Research shows that pet therapy is an effective form of psychotherapy intervention, which reduces stress and depression.
 Pet therapy also provides a sense of companionship that can combat feelings of isolation.
 The relaxation and feelings of connection with an animal facilitate healing and rehabilitation.
-Visits are offered at cancer centers in Durham and Raleigh.
-To request a visit, call 919.681.2928 or email at firstname.lastname@example.org.
+Visits will resume after April 20.
+For more information, call 919.684.4497 or email email@example.com.

 Guided Meditation Guided meditation promotes spiritual health and stress management and explores development of inner peace.
 Classes are held in the Duke Cancer Center Quiet Room, Level 0, on Mondays from 12:30 to 1 p.m.
 For more information or to schedule family sessions, call 919.684.3586.

-Art Therapy This professionally facilitated art therapy group is held at Duke University’s Nasher Museum of Art on the third Wednesday of every month at 2 p.m.
+Art Therapy at Nasher This professionally facilitated art therapy group is held at Duke University’s Nasher Museum of Art on the first and third Wednesday of every month at 2 p.m.
 No art experience is needed.
 For more information call 919.668.4029.

 KidsCan!
 KidsCan! is designed to support children, ages 4 to 18, who have a parent or significant caregiver living with a diagnosis of cancer.
 Kids groups are divided by age and focus on issues such as understanding cancer, changes in the family, feelings, self-care, memories, cooperation, love and family.
 While your child is at his or her group, a parent group is available in which you can discuss the challenges of parenting children and teens while living with a cancer diagnosis.
 To register for this monthly group, call Jean Hartford Todd (Durham) at 919.684.2913 or contact Hannah Sasser (Wake County) at 919.954.4117.